kwojcicki/kwojcicki.github.io/_posts/2026-04-06-AWS-SDK-CACHING-MIDDLEWARE.md

 ## aws-sdk-cache-middleware

-[aws-sdk-cache-middleware](https://www.npmjs.com/package/aws-sdk-cache-middleware) is a library that allows you to easily move the caching step into the client.
+[aws-sdk-cache-middleware](https://www.npmjs.com/package/aws-sdk-cache-middleware) is a library that allows you to easily move the caching step into AWS SDK JS's middleware stack.

 ```typescript
 import { S3Client, GetObjectCommand } from "@aws-sdk/client-s3";